rxr5160/MSD_wheelchair/README.md

 - DET, prints quadrents with marks for threshold detection in each
 - PDBG, prints signal it would want to send, turn left/turn right

-Steering uses a quick and dirty PID of 10 elements to smooth steering, adjust size as needed -> PID_SIZE
+Steering uses a quick and dirty PID of 10 elements to smooth steering, adjust size as needed (PID_SIZE in steering.cpp)